 The Tasmanian Government recognises the important role of regional land use strategies in guiding land use planning.
 The regional land use strategies have a significant role to play in setting the medium to longer-term strategic directions for each region in Tasmania.

 In context of the Tasmanian Planning Scheme, these regional land use strategies must be considered in the preparation of draft Local Provisions Schedules and when a planning authority decides to amend their Local Provisions Schedules or current Interim Planning Schemes, such as rezoning of land.

-Under the Land Use Planning and Approvals Act 1993 (the Act), the Minister for Planning and Local Government may declare RLUSs and must keep these strategies under regular review.
-The Minister is required to consult with the Tasmanian Planning Commission, planning authorities and relevant state service agencies and authorities before declaring a RLUS, or amending a RLUS.
+Under the Land Use Planning and Approvals Act 1993 , the Minister for Planning may declare regional land use strategies and must keep these strategies under regular and periodic review.
+The Minister is required to consult with the Tasmanian Planning Commission, planning authorities and relevant state service agencies and authorities before declaring or amending a regional land use strategy.

-- Living on the Coast – The Cradle Coast Regional Land Use Planning Framework (pdf, 3.5 MB)
+- Living on the Coast – The Cradle Coast Regional Land Use Planning Framework (PDF, 3.5 MB)

-- Southern Tasmania Regional Land Use Strategy 2010-2035 (pdf, 3.2 MB)
+- Southern Tasmania Regional Land Use Strategy 2010-2035 (PDF, 8.3 MB)